dzikoysk/reposilite/reposilite-site/data/guides/integrations/nginx.md

     '' close;
 }

-# load balancing pool for Reposilite
+# Load balancing pool for Reposilite
 upstream reposilite {
     # Reposilite IP and port, see below for explanation
     server domain.com:8081;